Bleysiker/Bleysiker/README.md

 <a href="https://v3.globalgamejam.org/2023/games/babel-9" target="_blank">
 <img src="https://img.shields.io/badge/GGJ_Page-ff9?style=for-the-badge&logoColor=white&color=fbfc40">
 <p>
- Game completed in 48 hours at the <strong>Global Game Jam 2023</strong>
+ Game completed in 48 hours at the <strong>Global Game Jam 2023</strong>.
   <p>
- We managed to finish it in time for a RutaN event in Medellín, where we took fourth place
+ We managed to finish it in time for a RutaN event in Medellín, where we took fourth place.
     <p>
  The game is available for download in the page and only requires a mouse to play.
 </div>